MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot.md

 REG ADD "HKCU\Control Panel\Accessibility" /v DynamicScrollbars /t REG_DWORD \d "1"
 ```

 * The registry key must be set from the Default Account.
-If the ScrollViewer's XAML setting is "Visible", the nthe registry setting of 0 will force the scroll bar to appear regardlss of whether there is sufficient content to have the scroll appear in the UI.
+If the ScrollViewer's XAML setting is "Visible", the registry setting of 0 will force the scroll bar to appear regardlss of whether there is sufficient content to have the scroll appear in the UI.
 A registry setting of 1 will keep the scroll bar hidden until there is sufficient content.

 ```
 <TextBox Height="200" Width="100" IsEnabled="True" FontSize="50" TextWrapping="Wrap" ScrollViewer.VerticalScrollBarVisibility="Visible" Text="..."/>